-The Iranian projects have been dogged by sabotage.
-While Israel has not publicly claimed responsibility, Yaalon said there could be more in store, in parallel to global economic pressure.
+While Israel has not publicly claimed responsibility for such incidents, Yaalon said there could be more in store, in parallel to global economic pressure.

 "Sometimes malfunctions happen there - worms, viruses, explosions.
 Therefore this schedule is not necessarily chronological.
 It is more technological," he told Army Radio.

-"We are, without a doubt, closely tracking developments in the programme there, lest they attempt to pass the red line."
+"We are, without a doubt, closely tracking developments in the program there, lest they attempt to pass the red line."